Unified Access Gateway | Released on 24 March 2020

 For more details about the fix, see the https://kb.vmware.com/s/article/78305.

-Optimized behavior of tunnel service when performing device whitelist sync for large deployments.
+Optimized behavior of tunnel service when syncing the trusted device list from Workspace ONE Unified Endpoint Management (UEM) in large deployments.

 When UAG is set up for Horizon SAML 2.0 authentication, some versions of the Horizon Client for Windows hide the client UI after the desktop or application opens.
 This prevents the opening of subsequent desktops or applications.
 However, the URL used to access Horizon through UAG can specify individual desktops or RDSH Apps.